hsf-training/hsf-training-cicd/_episodes/11-eins-zwei-dry.md

   - How can we make job templates?
 hidden: false
 keypoints:
-  - Hidden jobs can be used as templates with anchors or the `extends` parameter.
+  - Hidden jobs can be used as templates with the `extends` parameter.
   - Using job templates allows you to stay DRY!
 ---